JuliaQuantumControl/GRAPE.jl/README.md

 # GRAPE

-A package implementing the GRAPE method in Julia, part of the QuantumControl-jl ecosystem!
+A package implementing the GRAPE method in Julia, part of the QuantumControl.jl ecosystem!